microsoft/sqldev/pages/csharp/win/csharp-windows-2.md

 All done.
 Press any key to finish...
 ```

-> Congrats you just created two C# apps!
+> Congratulations!
+You just created two C# apps!
 Check out the next section to learn about how you can **make your C# apps faster with SQL Server's Columnstore feature.**